IhorNehrutsa/micropython/docs/library/machine.Encoder.rst

 .. method:: Encoder.value([value])

-   Get (and optional set) the Encoder value as signed integer.
+   Get (and optional set) the Encoder value as a signed integer.
-   With no argument the actual Encoderr value are returned.
+   With no argument, the actual Encoder value is returned.

    With a single *value* argument the Encoder is set to that value.

-Simple check of Encoder performance
+A simple check of Encoder performance `encoders_test.py <https://github.com/IhorNehrutsa/MicroPython-quadrature-incremental-encoder/blob/main/encoders_test.py>`_
-`encoders_test.py <https://github.com/IhorNehrutsa/MicroPython-quadrature-incremental-encoder/blob/main/encoders_test.py>`_